 The genre is also dominated by African American men.
 However, in recent years, it has become so popular that currently, most countries have their own Hip-Hop artists.
 Also, women are breaking into the industry more and more.
 Current successful acts include the pictured J Cole, Kendrick Lamar, Kanye West, Jay-Z, Nicki Minaj, and Drake; all considered household names not only in the United States but across the globe.

 While it is not necessarily a genre that we can easily pinpoint, it is an important distinction; singer-songwriters are people who write their own songs and produce the music to it as well.
 You might have heard of them being referred to as crooners as well!
-These artists can usually play an instrument, mostly the guitar or the piano, and they compose their own melodies to go with their own lyrics.
+These artists can usually play an instrument, mostly the guitar or the piano.
+They also compose their own melodies to go with their own lyrics.

 However, this is rarer now that commercially produced music is so easy to develop.
 Most famous pop stars today don’t write their own songs anymore.
-Singer-songwriters are considered more established music artists.
+Unlike in the past years, singer-songwriters are considered more established music artists.

 Also, one of the most famous musicians, Bob Dylan even received a Nobel Prize in Literature for his incredible lyrics!
 Other musicians include Paul Simon, Norah Jones, Joni Mitchell, Tracy Chapman, and David Crosby.